tatami-inc/tatami/README.md

 Check out the [reference documentation](https://tatami-inc.github.io/tatami) for more details on each function and class.

-The [gallery](gallery/) also contains worked examples for common operations based on row/column traversals.
+The [gallery](https://github.com/tatami-inc/gallery) contains worked examples for common operations based on row/column traversals.

 The [**tatami_stats**](https://github.com/tatami-inc/tatami_stats) repository computes some common statistics on **tatami** matrices.